Job Responsibilities Worksheet

 Select yes or no based on if this position has supervisory/management responsibilities for others.
 If this position has direct reports, indicate the number of full time staff employees reporting to this position along with the specific employees that the position supervises/manages.
 Direct reports are those employees for whom you have direct supervisory responsibility and report to you on a regular basis.

-If you select yes, you’ll also select from one of the four options that best describes the position’s supervisory and "direction of work" responsibilities:
+If you select yes, you’ll also select from one of the three options that best describes the position’s supervisory and "direction of work" responsibilities: